Haywood County, North Carolina: Education

-Haywood County Schools has 15 schools ranging from pre-kindergarten to twelfth grade.
-Those are separated into three high schools, three middle schools, and nine elementary schools.
+Haywood County Schools operates 15 schools: an early college (Haywood Early College High School), three high schools (Tuscola, Pisgah, and Central Haywood), three middle schools, eight elementary schools.
+The districts has no low-performing schools and had the seventh highest combined test results among school districts in the state in 2021–22.
+The county also hosts Haywood Community College.
+According to the 2021 American Community Survey, an estimated 27.7 percent of county residents have attained a bachelor's degree or higher level of education.

+Culture

-Tuscola-Pisgah rivalry
+Tuscola–Pisgah rivalry

-The two major high schools in the Haywood County Schools System, the Tuscola High School Mountaineers of Waynesville and Pisgah High School Black Bears of Canton participate in one of the fiercest high school rivalries in the Nation, as cited by the Great American Rivalry Series.
-The two high school football teams battle it out for the Haywood County Championship each fall, drawing up to 15,000 fans.
-Pisgah now leads the series at 30-26-1.
-The Pisgah Bears have won the last 8 meetings.
+Two county high schools' football teams, the Tuscola High School Mountaineers of Waynesville and Pisgah High School Black Bears of Canton, have maintained a rivalry dating back to the school teams' predecessors' first game in 1922.
+Annual football games between the two teams are popular events for locals and sometimes attract over 10,000 spectators.

 Festivals

-The annual ramp (Allium tricoccum) convention in Haywood County, known as the oldest in the Nation, has drawn as many as 4,000 participants a year since its inception circa 1925.
-It is held each May.
+Since the 1930s, Haywood County has hosted an annual ramp (Allium tricoccum) convention.

 Folkmoot USA is an international folk festival held since 1984 in Waynesville, North Carolina and surrounding communities.
 During its history, the two-week event has featured around 200 groups from approximately 100 countries.
 The Southeast Tourism Society has named Folkmoot USA one of its top twenty events for 20 years.
 The North Carolina General Assembly declared Folkmoot USA to be the state's official international folk festival in 2003.